 Visual: Display Resolution & Optimization

-In reference to how each platform renders and displays the game at varying aspect ratios.
+In reference to how each platform renders and displays the game in varying aspect ratios.

-The Enhanced Edition can display the game at a theoretical limitless amount of resolutions/aspect ratios, so long as the display can support the desired resolution, without negatively affecting the environment visuals.
-Additionally, modified .cam (camera) files adjust the camera in certain areas to prevent it from clipping into walls when using a standard widescreen aspect ratio.
+Silent Hill 2: Enhanced Edition can display the game at a theoretical limitless amount of resolutions/aspect ratios, so long as the display can support the desired resolution.
+Additionally, modified .cam (camera) files adjust the camera in certain areas to prevent it from clipping into walls when using a 16:9 aspect ratio.
+Note that Silent Hill 2: Enhanced Edition is best experienced in a 16:9 aspect ratio.

 The PCSX2 version can display the game at a theoretical limitless amount of resolutions/aspect ratios, but "chunks" of the environment geometry will dynamically disappear when near the edge of a camera projection while using wider aspect ratios.
 Additionally, the camera will clip into certain walls when using widescreen aspect ratios.